Belly Up: Plot

 After a tiger is released from its pit near Teddy and Doc, both Teddy and his parents become suspicious that something more than Henry's murder is going on and they seek out a list of recently deceased animals, finding out that all but one large animal that died before Henry were from the Amazon rainforest.
 The family use the cover of Henry's funeral to sneak into the administration building and look through the blueprints for the hippo exhibit to find out the reason for the groove Teddy found, discovering that J.J.
 McCracken plans to build thrill rides through several animal exhibits.
 Teddy's parents are arrested and Teddy is chased through the funeral until an accident involving Henry's corpse exploding stops the pursuit, allowing Teddy to escape and contact Doc.

-Doc explains that he suspects Martin in Henry's murder due to his involvement in an emerald-smuggling scheme in which the South American gems were stitched inside zoo animals from the same region.
+Doc explains that he suspects Martin in Henry's murder due to his involvement in an emerald-smuggling scheme in which South American gems were stitched inside zoo animals from the same region.
 It is revealed that Martin blackmailed Doc to keep his illegal activities secret by threatening to turn in his daughter, a member of the Animal Liberation Front (who were also briefly Henry murder suspects), for blowing up a meat-packing plant.
 After being chased yet again, Teddy reaches J.J. and is able to present the evidence given by Doc in his office.
-Both Martin and Buck Grassley are exposed as Henry's murderers, with the revelation that Buck killed him in an attempt to force out a bag of emeralds he'd swallowed when Buck cornered Martin with them.
-The story ends with Marge O'Malley being promoted to Buck's place after stopping his escape attempt, J.J. promising to hold off on the rides, and Teddy and Summer watching the birth of a new hippo a month later.
+Both Martin and Buck are exposed as Henry's murderers, with the revelation that Buck killed him in an attempt to force out a bag of emeralds Henry had accidentally swallowed when Buck cornered Martin with them.
+The story ends with Marge O'Malley being promoted after stopping Buck's escape attempt, J.J. promising to hold off on the rides, and Teddy and Summer watching the birth of Henry's son a month later.